Basset (card game): Basset in France

 Basset was first introduced into France by Signior Justiniani, ambassador of Venice, in 1674.

 The game was very popular at the court of King Charles II, and even after 15 January 1691 when Louis XIV issued an order from the privy council, by which he expressly forbade not only the officers belonging to his army, but likewise all other persons of whatever sex or denomination to play at Hoca, Pharaoh, Barbacole and Basset.
 The sums of money lost in France at this game were so considerable that the nobility were in danger of being undone after many persons of distinction were ruined.
 Later the law against gambling was tightened eluding which they disguised Basset under the name of "pour et contre", that is, "for and against".

 By the constitution of Basset, large advantages were secured to the tailleur (the dealer / keeper of the bank) and so vast were their gains, that the privilege of keeping a bank at Basset, where the stakes were unlimited, was granted only to cadets or other members of great families.
-It was basically certain that a considerable fortune could be realised by the tailleur in a short time.
-The advantages of the dealer arise in many ways, but mainly from the temptations for adventurous players to increase their stakes on certain desperate chances, which rarely turn up, and which in the long run told largely in favour of the bank.
+It was basically certain that a considerable fortune could be realized by the tailleur in a short time.
+The advantages of the dealer arise in many ways, but mainly from the temptations for adventurous players to increase their stakes on certain desperate chances, which rarely turn up, and which in the long run told largely in favor of the bank.
 Where licenses were otherwise conceded for keeping a public Basset table in France, the stakes were strictly limited to twelve pence.